P5vc/fetch-apply/README.md

 This is a fully-functioning module that, when run, will upgrade any existing packages on our system.
 Let's see how we can start assigning this module to run on certain systems.

-One way to do this is to create a roll.
+One way to do this is to create a role.
 Under the `roles` directory, we create the `webserverMaintenance` file.
 Within this file, we add a line that says `apt`.
 This will cause any server assigned the `webserverMaintenance` role to run the `apt` module.
 We plan to add many more modules in the future that will be essential to maintaining our webserver, so we think that making it part of a single role will be easier.
 To apply this role to our webservers, we edit the `./classes/webserver/roles` file, and add a line containing the name of our new role: `webserverMaintenance`.
-We also add this line to the `roles` file within the `webserver0` host directory, as we would also like it to apply to that webserver.
+We do not want this role to apply to `webserver1`, however, so we create a blank `roles` file in the `webserver1` directory.

 To be honest, now that we think about it, `apt` would be a good module to apply to our database servers as well, however we don't have any other, future modules planned for our database servers.
 So, instead of creating an entire new role, we're going to add the module ad-hoc.
 To do this, we simply edit the `./classes/database/modules` file and add a line with the name of our module: `apt`.
 Now, this module will be applied to our database servers as well.